Hakeemog/regtech/README.md

-# Infrastructure Provisioning and Security Measures
+# Infrastructure Design, Provisioning and Security Measures

 ## Overview

+The infrastructure design can be seen here: https://github.com/Hakeemog/regtech/blob/screenshot/Screenshot%202024-09-08%20011301.png?raw=true

 This Terraform configuration provisions a secure infrastructure using AWS services.
 The key components include: